-(2) “Admission” means a decision by the home health agency, during or after an evaluation visit to the patient’s home, that there is reasonable expectation that the patient’s medical, nursing, and social needs for skilled care can be adequately met by the agency in the patient’s place of residence.
+(2) “Admission” means a decision by the home health agency, during or after an evaluation visit to the patient’s home, that there is a reasonable expectation that the patient’s medical, nursing, and social needs for skilled care can be adequately met by the agency in the patient’s place of residence.
 Admission includes completion of an agreement with the patient or the patient’s legal representative to provide home health services as required in s.
 400.487(1).

 (3) “Advanced registered nurse practitioner” means a person licensed in this state to practice professional nursing and certified in advanced or specialized nursing practice, as defined in s.
 464.003.